jitendra1233/i-am-jitu/README.md

-to find time table of any system with java
+# To find time table of any system with java